DGR project development

-Many areas of research were undertaken to verify the sites suitability for a DGR.
-The main areas of the project study (or Project Development) included: geological science (geoscientific site characterization), safety (repository safety analysis), environmental protection (assessment) and project design.
+The main project study areas included: geological science (geoscientific site characterization), safety (repository safety analysis), environmental protection (assessment) and project design.

-Some of the conclusions from the preliminary safety assessment were:
+Conducted with support of the regulatory approvals process, the preliminary safety assessment concluded:

 - The host rock is effective in providing long-term isolation and containment.

-- Future scenarios considered in the safety assessment include: earthquakes, glaciation, human intrusion into repository, failure of the shaft seal, failure of the borehole seals, and a vertical fault near the repository.
+- Future safety scenarios considered include: earthquakes, glaciation, human intrusion into repository, failure of the shaft seal, failure of the borehole seals, and a vertical fault near the repository

 Geoscientific Review Group